nus-cs2103-AY2021S1/tp/docs/team/ureshiiying.md

 * **Implementation**: Implemented model `SalesBook`, and other related models, which are used to store sales tracking information.
   * What it does: Allows the app to record the sales data, as given by the user.
   * Justification: This is a necessary step for the app to work as stated.
+We can only add the commands after building these models.

 * **New Feature**: Added ability to add and update sales of drinks.
   * What it does: Allows the user to add and update the sales of drink items, in the Sales Tracker, with a single